GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 Defining a solver
 -----------------

 GEOSX is a multi-physics tool.
-The solution to each physical problem (diffusion, convection, deformation, etc.) is found using one or many numerical solvers and the **Solvers** tag is used to list and parameterize them.
+To find solution to different categories of physical problem (diffusion, convection, deformation, etc.), GEOSX uses combinations of numerical solvers.
+The XML **Solvers** tag is used to list and parameterize these solvers.
-Several solvers can be defined in the input file, and different combinations of solvers can be applied in different regions of the mesh at different moments of the simulation.
+In GEOSX, different combinations of solvers can be applied in different regions of the mesh at different moments of the simulation.

 Here, to keep things simple, we use one type of solver in the entire domain and for the entire duration of the simulation.
-This solver is going to perform a single-phase flow solve.
+The solver we are specifying here is a single-phase flow solver.
 In GEOSX, such a solver is identified by a **SinglePhaseFVM** element (part of a family of cell-centered single-phase finite volume methods).